Looks like you are using an old version of Internet Explorer - Please update your browser

 Instead, we should believe a book written by primitive people

 Even looking into the past, there is evidence to confirm the biblical account that man has always been intelligent, not primitive.
-See the following article for example:
+For example, please see “Ancient Civilizations & the Bible.”

 with one foot still in a cave dwelling,